liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-box.md

 **Question: Why I can’t see some of my SharePoint sites while assigning destinations on the user interface (UI(?**

-Answer: If SharePoint or Teams sites in your tenant aren't visible on the UI while assigning destinations, there could be a few reasons:
+Answer: If SharePoint or Teams sites in your tenant aren't visible in the UI while assigning destinations, there could be a few reasons for this:
 - SharePoint admins only see sites where they are at least a member, as sites are searched using a user-scoped delegated token.
 - Admins might not see sites for a multi-geo tenant due to limitations in the graph API.
-- Recently created sites might take a couple of hours to sync and appear in the UI.
+- Sites that are recently created might take a couple of hours to sync and appear in the UI.
-- For some corner cases (for example, special characters in the destination path), SP site search in the UI might not work.
+- SharePoint site searxh in the UI might not work in some special cases (for example, when there are special characters in the destination path).